Hometown hero Harper wins thrilling HR Derby over Schwarber

 Aguilar hit too many balls to straightaway center, where the wall stands over 400 feet from the plate.
 Hoskins pumped most of his drives into the left-field seats, where it's 336 feet down the line.

 The most thrilling first-round match featured a near buzzer-beater by Houston's Alex Bregman, who fell to Schwarber 16-15.
-The difference was the pair of homers that Schwarber hit during 30 seconds of extra time, the reward for hitting two long balls of at least 440 feet.
+The difference was the pair of homers that Schwarber hit during 30 seconds of extra time.

 Bregman — the lone AL representative — appeared defeated with a minute left, but he mounted a late surge and lost when his final swing produced a drive that landed at the base of the center-field wall.